COFFEE + GOSSIP

 HISTORY

-In August of 2014, owner/worker Jessica McCarrel took a 25 square-foot storage closet and transformed it into a bespoke coffee nook.
-The original Kaffeeklatsch—nestled within CommunityWise; a non-profit social service building on 12 Ave SW—served extraordinary coffee in this unusual, unexpected space for two years.
+In August of 2014, founder-worker Jessica McCarrel took a 25 square-foot storage closet and transformed it into a bespoke coffee nook.
+The original Kaffeeklatsch—nestled within CommunityWise, a non-profit social service building on 12 Ave SW—served extraordinary coffee in this unusual, unexpected space for two years.

 Because of its small size, Kaffeeklatsch has always doubled as a mobile cafe.
 Jessica built an espresso cart to travel across Calgary and serve notable coffee in unique and surprising spaces, fostering social connections.
 With each new setting, we temporarily install the cafe using the existing conditions of the space.
 This tiny coffee shop, lodged into a small, often awkward location, invites interest as much as the aroma of coffee does.
 The unexpected nature of the cafe itself sparks conversation and connection.

-Four years later, in August 2018, Kaffeeklatsch was approached by the management of the Cambrian Centre and asked to provide the building’s tenants with coffee and food.
-The building’s strange street location and the challenging layout of its lobby made sense for us.
-It was another interesting, unusual space to install a cafe.
+In August 2018, Kaffeeklatsch was approached by the management of the Cambrian Centre and asked to provide the building’s tenants with coffee and food.
+The building’s strange street location and the challenging layout of its lobby made sense for us—it was another interesting, unusual space to install a cafe.

-We started serving tenants with our mobile coffee cart while the Centre built the kiosk.
-They completed the cafe space in mid-December, and Kaffeeklatsch now serves coffee, pastries, sandwiches, and soups in this permanent location.
+We began serving tenants with our mobile coffee cart while the Centre built out the dedicated cafe space.
+By mid-December, the space was complete, and Kaffeeklatsch now serves coffee, pastries, sandwiches, and soups in this permanent location.

-This Centre is home to EFW Radiology, Regional Fertility Program, Rocky Mountain Health, and CBC/Radio-Canada, all of whom we serve weekdays from 8 am to 3 pm.
+This Centre is home to EFW Radiology, the Regional Fertility Program, Rocky Mountain Health, and CBC/Radio-Canada—all of whom we serve weekdays from 8 am to 3 pm.
 Finding amazing coffee and food in a health complex is rare; we are delighted to share this experience with the engaging tenants and clients of the Cambrian Wellness Centre.

-In the summer of 2020, we found the perfect additional home for a Kaffeeklatsch that is neither cart nor kiosk, but a lovely cafe space.
-A space located just a few blocks away from where we started at 1205 1st SW.
-This Beltline, Victoria Park area has a rich history in the social fabric of Calgary.
+In the summer of 2020, we found the perfect additional home for a Kaffeeklatsch that is neither cart nor stall, but a lovely cafe space—located just a few blocks from where we started at 1205 1st SW.
+This Beltline/Victoria Park area has a rich history in the social fabric of Calgary.
 Prior to being occupied by its current owner, Tokyo Smoke, it was the Bamboo Lounge space of the Drum ’n’ Monkey.

-This small stretch of street is overflowing with the history of Calgary’s nightlife, as well as having played a prominent role in its music and art scenes.
-In the 1980s, the northern tip of this street formed part of Electric Avenue, the most notorious stretch of nightclubs in Canada at that point in time.
-At the south end of the block, the huge Castle Pub sat throughout the 1990s and early 2000s like a foundation, carrying the weight of the numerous clubs on the strip, places like Venom and the Night Gallery.
+This small stretch of street is overflowing with the history of Calgary’s nightlife and has played a prominent role in its music and art scenes.
+In the 1980s, the northern tip of this street formed part of Electric Avenue, once the most notorious stretch of nightclubs in Canada.
+At the south end of the block, the massive Castle Pub sat throughout the 1990s and early 2000s like a foundation—carrying the weight of the numerous clubs on the strip, including places like Venom and the Night Gallery.

-It is in this Victoria Park neighbourhood, with its exciting cultural history and amazing small businesses, that Kaffeeklatsch built a place for the community Jessica knows and lives in.
+It is in this Victoria Park neighbourhood—with its exciting cultural history and vibrant small businesses—that Kaffeeklatsch built a place for the community Jessica knows and lives in.
 A place where we co-hosted engaging events with its residents.

-When we first opened our doors two Halloween's ago, we wanted to create an accessible, inclusive space-a place for community, creation and celebration.
-We also wondered if anyone would show up, let alone get what we were trying to accomplish.
+When we first opened our doors two Halloweens ago, we wanted to create an accessible, inclusive space—a place for community, creation, and celebration.
+We also wondered if anyone would show up, let alone understand what we were trying to accomplish.

-But you did show up, and you became part of Kaffeeklatsch, and you became part of each other’s lives.
-Time & time again, you blew us away with your energy, creativity, and your boundless care for other people.
-You did a magnificent job of supporting us, and it’s not for lack of support that we’re forced to close our storefront.
+But you did show up, and you became part of Kaffeeklatsch—and part of each other’s lives.
+Time and time again, you blew us away with your energy, creativity, and your boundless care for other people.
+You did a magnificent job of supporting us, and it’s not for lack of support that we were forced to close our storefront.

-The silver lining: we know that Calgary needs these spaces.
-And we've spent the last two years trying to figure out how best to create diverse & inclusive space.
-We are absolutely not done yet, and we will be back.
+The silver lining: we know that Calgary needs these kinds of spaces.
+And we've spent the last two years trying to figure out how best to create diverse and inclusive spaces.